An investment in the future of the Gallery and the region.

 When will construction start?

-The project will involve large-scale construction, so it will not be safe for staff to work from the site or patrons to visit, and artwork will need to be stored offsite.
+The project involves large-scale construction, so it is not safe for staff to work from the site or patrons to visit, and artworks are being stored offsite for the duration of the project.

 Has there been any community consultation?
 Is Heritage Victoria involved?